aleksandarsandev/propeller-api-tests/README.md

 ###  Triggers

 The pipeline runs automatically on:
-- Every push to any branch (every commit)
+- Every push from any branch (every commit) in this project
 - Every pull request

 ###  Environment